 A new study shows just how impactful a poorly planned workplace is on employees, which can negatively impact performance.
 Released by Leesman, an assessor of workplace effectiveness, the report analyzes how organizations can better support employees by offering an office environment that actually works and facilitates employee motivation.

 Despite the current focus on health and wellbeing at work, the findings show that many employees are enduring workplaces that fail to support their basic working day, obstructing their ability to contribute to business success.

 “What this report demonstrates is that there is still more that organizations need to be doing if they’re going to leverage the workplace as a source of competitive advantage and a booster of organizational performance,” says Tim Oldman, CEO of Leesman.
 “We still see far too many workplaces that are simply not fit for purpose and that represents a huge missed opportunity for business leaders.”

-The data reveals a shocking level of dissatisfaction among the workforce: 43% of study participants globally do not agree that their workplace enables them to work productively.
+The data reveals a shocking level of dissatisfaction among the workforce: 43 percent of study participants globally do not agree that their workplace enables them to work productively.

-The report points to five key areas that organizations need to focus on:
+The report points to five key employee performance areas that organizations need to focus on to improve productivity:

 The top productivity killers: Offices routinely present barriers to daily work that impact pride in working for their organization and overall morale.
 The features that have the biggest impact on employees’ ability to work productively are space between work settings, dividers and noise levels.